pereza94/todo-challenge/README.md

 	* Add internal logging, and not only transactions login

 * Look for methods to improve the performance like, prefetch the queries, paginated, and others.
+* Add pre-commit hooks to guarantee the code style